Kitenge

 A kitenge or chitenge (pl. vitenge Swahili; zitenge in Tonga) is an East African, West African and Central African piece of fabric similar to a sarong, often worn by women and wrapped around the chest or waist, over the head as a headscarf, or as a baby sling.
 Kitenges are made of colorful fabric that contains a variety of patterns and designs.
-In coastal area of Kenya and in Tanzania, kitenges often have Swahili sayings written on them.
+In coastal areas of Kenya and in Tanzania, kitenges often have Swahili sayings written on them.
+There seems to be confusion with the Kangas, which carry text, unlike kitenges, which typically do not carry text.